xMmAI/video-script-generation/README.md

 Here you can see the dashboard overview...
 ```

 Click any segment to edit the narration text.
 Changes save automatically.
+Use **Polish with AI** on a segment for grammar and flow suggestions (you approve before saving).

 ### Generate audio